chermehdi/chermehdi-blog/content/posts/dd-chronicles/kv/kv-accepting-requests.md

 the `tokio` library.

-The server will handle accepting requests, and spawning a separate `tokio` task per each client connection to handle command parsing and execution.
+The server will handle accepting requests, and spawning a separate `tokio` task per client connection to handle command parsing and execution.

 ```rust
 pub async fn run(listener: TcpListener) {